 - Participation as an NGO member of government delegations to world conferences, CEDAW

 - Bill drafting

-– Preparation of state party reports to treaty bodies, particularly CEDAW.
-This could take place in several contexts:
+- Preparation of state party reports to treaty bodies, particularly CEDAW, which could take place in several contexts:

-b) Individuals with expertise on CEDAW are contracted to write the report/ facilitate the process of writing the report as consultants.
+b) Contracting of individuals with expertise to write the report/facilitate the process of writing the report as consultants;

 c) Consultation process where NGOs are brought in to give feedback and recommendations.